This document explains how to create and edit plan settings using plan creation

 Windows RealMedia Plan Wizard

-You can't create Windows RealMedia
+In version 2.07 and higher you can't create Windows RealMedia

 plans unless you have a winbox with properly configured RealServer.